2022 BREED VILLAGE

 Sportaloosas are a unique sport horse with distinctive coat patterns and of different types from tall, big striding horses ideal for dressage, jumping, and harness to shorter types well suited to western, pony club or cattle work.
 Our horses are Knabstrupper bred a rare breed of warmblood originating from Denmark.

-Standardbred Pleasure and Performance Horse Association of Victoria
+EXHIBITED BY Standardbred Pleasure And Performance Association Of Victoria

 Those who know the breed will claim the Standardbred is one of the worlds’ best kept secrets.
 A breed that in addition to being the fastest horse in harness also excels under saddle and faces every task asked of it with gentleness, patience and a bottomless heart.